samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Emissaries.** A god might send a Celestial, a Fiend, or some other kind of emissary to aid a character with information, guidance, or combat.

 **Miracles.** As the simplest form of miracle, a god can produce the effect of any spell that devotees of that god might cast (typically Cleric or Druid spells).
-But a god’s direct intervention can take any form you choose, often reflecting the god’s nature.
+But a god's direct intervention can take any form you choose, often reflecting the god's nature.

 ### Creating Religions